If you have questions about these topics contact Nancy.Schuberg@state.or.us

 .
 APPLICATION FORMS:

 Check for applications forms

 ARREST; CRIMINAL RECORD: Can you become or stay licensed in Oregon?
-Click here for information about how a previous arrest or criminal records can affect your application or current license.
+Arrest_Criminal 10-16.pdf How a previous arrest or criminal records can affect your application or current license.

 Check for information: Make Up_of_the_Board